lucycandrew/MART341-WebDesign/Assignment12/README.md

 I am working on 'How the Make a Proper pot of tea' - About tea leaves
     Index : Home
+    -Intruction Cards & Heading
+        Photos and words
+        - Sizing
+        - Overflow
+        - Position
     Party : Tea Part
+    -How to set the Table
+        Vedio & words
+        -overflow
     Tea : Aout Tea
+    -change Tiles
+    -types of tea
+        Cards
+        -Overflow

 Select at least 6 of the following techniques to implement: